TokamakUI/Tokamak/README.md

 specific `UIKitRenderer` to make it available in an app using `UIKit`.
 On other platforms you could use a different renderer, while the component code could stay the same if its behavior doesn't need to change for that environment.
-Otherwise you can adjust component's behaviour via `Props` and pass different "initializing" props depending on the renderer's platform.
+Otherwise you can adjust component's behavior via `Props` and pass different "initializing" props depending on the renderer's platform.

 Providing renderers for other platforms in the future is one of our top